 Keep your squeegee fitted with a sharp, new rubber blade.
 Purchase two or three to have on hand.
 The pros we talked to change their squeegee blades as often as once a day.
 That’s because you just can’t do a good job if the edge of the blade becomes nicked, sliced or rounded over with use.
 If your squeegee leaves streaks or just isn’t performing like new, don’t hesitate to replace the blade.
 You can get a little more mileage out of blades that aren’t nicked or sliced by simply reversing them to expose a fresh edge.
 When you store the squeegee, make sure nothing touches the blade.

 Our squeegee method is easy to master

-Wash divided-lite windows with a sponge and a small squeegee.
-If you can’t find a small enough squeegee, you can cut off a larger one to fit your glass size.
-Scrub the glass with a wrungout sponge.
-Then use the tip of the squeegee to clear a narrow strip at the top (same technique as Photo 3).
+For divided-lite windows, use a sponge and a small squeegee.
+If you can’t find a small enough squeegee, you can cut off a larger one to fit your glass size for a DIY window cleaner.
+Scrub the glass with a wrung out sponge.
+Then use the tip of the squeegee to clear a narrow strip at the top.
 Pull the squeegee down and wipe the perimeter.

 Tips for hard-to-clean windows

 - Remove tree pitch or bug droppings with a fine (white) nylon scrub pad.
 Wet the glass first and rub in an inconspicuous area to make sure you’re not scratching the glass.

 - Clean tough glass stains and built-up mineral deposits from shower doors and other glass surfaces using mild household abrasives and an ordinary power drill.
 Here’s how.